quicwg/base-drafts/draft-ietf-quic-transport.md

 : Packets with a short header always include a 1-RTT protected payload.

-The packet type in a short header currently determines only the size of the packet number field.
-Additional types can be used to signal the presence of other fields.
+The packet type in a short header is used to deterine the fields that are present in a short header and their length.

 | Type | Packet Number Size     | Packet Number Echo Size |
 |:-----|:-----------------------|-------------------------|